 Developers should not ignore the semantics of the markup language when trying to achieve a visual effect.
 For example, despite the fact that the

-<blockquote> tag causes the text within it to be visually indented, this tag should not be used for its visual effect alone.
+<blockquote> element causes the text within it to be visually indented, this tag should not be used for its visual effect alone.
 If the text truly is a quote, then the

-<blockquote> tag is appropriate.
-If the text is not a quote, then CSS (Cascading Style Sheet) attributes should be used to achieve the effect (for example, the developer could add the following style attribute to the paragraph tag:
+<blockquote> element is appropriate.
+If the text is not a quote, then CSS (Cascading Style Sheet) attributes should be used to achieve the effect (for example, the developer could add the following style attribute to the paragraph:

 It is usually easier to read text when it is visually separated from the borders of the surrounding design.
 People with reading disorders, such as dyslexia, can benefit from white space in the margins and vertical white space between headings, paragraphs, tables, etc. Long paragraphs can be more difficult to read than shorter ones, partly because readers may lose their place within the paragraph.